jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Runner.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/runner/image-24.png)

-We will current image ID of one of them.
+We will copy image ID of one of them.

 With the Image ID copied on our clipboard, let's move on to creating new volume.